 Place your pole-mounted feeders 8-10' away from railings, roofs or trees.
 Feeders should be no closer to the ground than 4'.
 By putting a squirrel baffle on the pole prevents them from climbing up the pole.

 For hanging feeders, place the baffle above the feeder, making sure the feeder is place 8" away from a jumping platform.

 Try placing your feeders on a thin, horizontal wire attached between 2 points.
 Keep squirrels from walking on the wire by covering it with plastic PVC pipe.
 The tubing will spin as the squirrel tries to walk on it.
 You may need to change the location of your feeders a few times before finding that ideal location or you may have to trim a few branches that they are using as launch pads.
 There are a few foods that squirrels usually will not eat.
-Safflower, thistle, plain suet or our Attractor plugs for our Woodpecker Logs.
-Place safflower in feeders that cannot be squirrel-proofed or that squirrels could destroy.
+Safflower, NutraSaff thistle, Hot Pepper Suet cakes, plain suet or our Attractor plugs for our Woodpecker Logs.
+Place safflowers in feeders that cannot be squirrel-proofed or that squirrels could destroy.
+Do Not Mix.

 Deliver an Electric Shock as training